ToniWonKanobi/theoveranalyzed.net/posts/2016/6/14/some-thoughts-on-wwdc-16-and-apples-design-inconsistencies.md

 * Maps
 	* They're so much nicer looking now
 * Lock Screen
+	* Raise to wake (so 6s users can finally see their Lock Screen notifications again)
 	* Widgets (like Android)
 	* Raise to wake (like Android)
 	* Rich notifications (like Android)
+* Deleting default apps (not mentioned, but oh, so nice!)
+* Swift Playgrounds
+	* No Xcode required!

 ... and more.

 For the most part, iOS 10 is stereotypical Apple. "[Iteration, Not Revolution][10]," I've called it.
 The improvements made to Apple's most important platform aren't game-changing.
 Pessimistically, they are merely catch-up measures.
 "Android has had these features for years," I can hear the anti-Apple'ers saying.

 Optimistically, it's Apple doubling-down on what makes them great.
-If it seemed like they spent over half of their iOS 10 portion of the keynote talking about iMessage changes, that's because they did. iMessage is Apple's most used app, according to Craig Federighi.
-Why *not* bolster iMessage's position on user's Home Screens?
+If it seemed like they spent over half of their iOS 10 portion of the keynote talking about Messages changes, that's because they did.
+Messages is Apple's most used app, according to Craig Federighi.
+Why *not* bolster Messages's position on user's Home Screens?
 Why should Apple let WhatsApp and Snapchat have all the fun?
 This is Apple at it's best.

 ***